 For all of my domains, I use GoDaddy, it is the largest domain registrar in the world and that is for a reason.

 The most important thing about running an Internet Business is to have a reliable host.
 If you don’t have one, you are wasting your time.
-I recommend to everyone to always use either iPage or HostGator.
-Both hosts are cheap, reliable and I have never heard a bad word about them.
+I recommend to everyone to always use HostGator.
+They are cheap, reliable and I have never heard a bad word about them.
 They answered any questions I have had in less than 1 hour.
 If you do decide to try to find a better host, please do your research.
 The worst thing in the world is to find your website is down, your host’s support is “unavailable”, and once it becomes available you find out they don’t have a recent back-up of your website.
 Ouch!
 I have had this happen to me more than once with different hosts, and I would hate to see that happen to you.
-I know for a fact that if you use iPage or HostGator you will not run into that problem.

-NS1.IPAGE.COM and NS2.IPAGE.COM, only the 1 and 2 will be replaced by your server number.
-If you ever lose your welcome email, just send iPage a support request and they will send you a back-up of the email most likely within 1 hour.
+NS1.Hostgator.COM and NS2.Hostgator.COM, only the 1 and 2 will be replaced by your server number.
+If you ever lose your welcome email, just send HostGator a support request to tickets (at) hostgator.com and they will send you a back-up of the email most likely within 1 hour.
 Once all of this is done, you will be able to create and upload your website.

 Every web designer must have a blog.
 There is NO excuse not to have one.
 I have one – WebDesignDev.com, and you should have one too.
 Whether you are going to blog about web design articles and tutorials and help other web designers, like I do, or about your web design work, or about something completely unrelated, you should still have a blog.

 Install your blog.
 This is super easy, and I will show you how to do this in under 1 minute using Install Central or Fantastico.
-Not all hosts have Install Central or Fantastico, but iPage gives you Install Central for free (or HostGator gives you Fantastico for free).
+Not all hosts have Fantastico, but HostGator gives you Fantastico for free).
 To begin, go to http://www.YourDomain.com/cpanel and log in with the control panel login and password your host provided.
-Scroll to the bottom of the screen and locate the Software/Services section, under which you will see Install Central (or Fantastico).
-Click on Install Central/Fantastico.
+Scroll to the bottom of the screen and locate the Software/Services section, under which you will see Fantastico.
+Click on Fantastico.
 Once you are in, on the left side you will see “WordPress” under the Blogs section, click on that, then click on New Installation link.
-Install Central / Fantastico will then ask you to specify the details such as your domain, the location of the blog (you can just type “Blog” in there to have it on http://www.YourDomain.com/blog), your admin user name and password, admin nick name, e-mail, site name and Description.
+Fantastico will then ask you to specify the details such as your domain, the location of the blog (you can just type “Blog” in there to have it on http://www.YourDomain.com/blog), your admin user name and password, admin nick name, e-mail, site name and Description.
 Once you fill in the details, click “Install WordPress”.
 You will then be asked to confirm everything by clicking “Finish Installation”.
 Click Finish Installation and you’ve just created your first blog!